jtruon/camunda-7-docker-aks/README.md

 ## Prerequisites

-1. An AKS cluster must be spun up and configured.
+1. An Kube cluster must be spun up and configured.
+(I'm using AKS)
 2. `kubectl` CLI should be installed and connected to your AKS cluster.

 ## Steps to Deploy Camunda 7